 Religions of Asia

 Religions of Asia specializes in ethnographic and historical approaches to the study of the religions of Asia.
 Students in this field of specialization focus on Asian traditions in their social, cultural, and historical environments and contexts of exchange.
-Participants in this concentration use a variety of methodologies to explore specific questions and themes (including gender, diaspora, personhood and identity, place and pilgrimage, religion and the state, transnationalism/globalization, and the cultural and political dynamics of religious modernity) as these intersect, influence, and are influenced by past and present religious formations in Asia.
+Participants in this concentration use a variety of methodologies to explore specific questions and themes (including gender, diaspora, personhood and identity, place and pilgrimage, religion and the state, transnationalism/globalization, and the cultural and political dynamics of religious modernity) as these intersect, influence, and are influenced by past and present religious formations.
 Core faculty have particular expertise in the contemporary religious worlds of Japan and Nepal.

 All Ph.D. candidates are required to pass a set of four Doctoral Examinations.
 Faculty members, in consultation with the student, will determine the topics of the exams based upon the student’s area of specialization.